InlandRevenue/GWS/Service - Income Profile/README.md

 ![IRD logo](../Images/IRlogo.gif)
 ![Software Dev](../Images/SoftwareDev.png)

-# Income Profile API
+# Income API
 ---

-The Income Profile API described in this build pack document provides a mechanism for external partners to retrieve income data reported to Inland Revenue.
+The Income API described in this build pack document provides a mechanism for external partners to retrieve income data reported to Inland Revenue.

->**NOTE:** The Income Profile Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 token.
+>**NOTE:** The Income API Service is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 token.